manjebrinkhuis/attention-priming-decay/README.md

-# pop-decay
+# attention-priming-decay
-study on the neural correlates of decaying priming of pop-out effects
+study on the neural correlates of decaying priming effects of visual attention.